orstavik/JoiComponents/book/chapter4/Pattern2_HelicopterParent.md

 [Custom column example on codepen.io](https://codepen.io/orstavik/pen/BrPKNp).

 ## The allure of a generalized HelicopterParent
-1. We do not want the collection element (OL) to neither alter the lightDom around itself nor its children.
-Such changes would be extremely hard to manage.
-Such added content would look and feel the same as content in the original template and content added dynamically.
+Still, the desire to avoid a custom child type and create a generalized HelicopterParent element might still haunt you.
+You want it.
+You want it bad.
+To try to help you avoid the frustration, annoyance, and heartbreak that result from trying to make a generalized HelicopterParent, I will here describe some of the problems of applying a HelicopterParent on another "unkowning" element.

+The HelicopterParent needs to change something of the child element.
+If the HelicopterParent needs to change the DOM around the element, it has no other recourse than to change the lightDOM of its own children (ie. add or remove children).
+Elements added to the lightDOM, will need to be removed when changes occcur.
+Elements removed from the lightDom, need to be cached and put back.
+Such lightDom manipulation is far messier and far more fragile than the shadowDom manipulation the HelicopterParentChild pattern provides.
+Even more, changes to the lightDom is likely to be affected by other CSS style rules that applies to the lightDom.
+The HelicopterParent does not know about these rules, should not know about them, and must therefor be highly specific in order not to be overrun by them.
+A generalizedd HelicopterParent that needs to alter the lightDom in or around its children in order to manage them would be extremely hard to manage

-The item element (LI) serves as a placeholder for the dynamic alterations that the container element needs to perform, so that the changes are isolated in the shadowDom and style of this item element so that they don't get confused with other parts of the DOM.
+The HelicopterChild element (`<LI>`) serves as a placeholder for the dynamic alterations that the container element needs to perform.
+This placeholder can house and isolate such alterations in its own style, attributes, and shadowDom.

-2. This pattern becomes more important when you need to:
-    1. add more complex functionality such as custom UIX event handling to the element,
-    2. add more complex template or style to the shadowDom, or
-    3. handle the children differently either based on a) their content,
-    b) their type and/or c) their position in the collection.
+This isolation will contain the parents interference so that it doesn't interfere with other parts of the DOM.

 This cannot be said often enough, so I repeat the warning.
 Do NOT attempt to generalize parental interference.